 The hierarchical data model is the first data model used in traditional database systems developed by IBM in 1968.
 It is a model where the data is stored in a parent-child model where the child has only one parent.

 It forms a tree-like structure where child nodes are the records that are connected via links.
-The first node in the tree is called the root node that does not have any parent node.
+The first node in the tree is called the root node, which has no parent node.

 The biggest advantage of a hierarchical database is that data access is easy and predictable.
 The retrieve and update are easily optimizable.

 The hierarchical databases are simple but flexible.
-It stores redundant data that increases complexity in retrieving the data.
+It stores redundant data, which increases the complexity of retrieving the data.

 As the hierarchical database has to be coded in the application, any change in the database requires the developer to change the code of the application.